lsjdg/TIL_LLMOps/README.md

 # TIL_LLMOps
-Today I Learned to be an LLMOps Engineer
+Today I Learned to be a LLMOps Engineer

 # Goals
 ## Must Have